MA in Philosophy

 Course Requirements

-This course is designed to help students produce a highly polished paper as a capstone of their work in the program.
+2. Phil 297: Graduate Writing Seminar A course designed to help students produce a highly polished paper as a capstone of their work in the program.
 This paper may serve as a writing sample for PhD applicants.

 Coursework must satisfy a breadth requirement.
-All upper-level philosophy courses, except the graduate writing seminar, fall into at least one of three distribution areas.
-See Course Distribution list for allocation.
-Two courses are required in each of these three (3) areas:
+All upper-level philosophy courses, except the Graduate Writing Seminar, fall into at least one of three distribution areas.
+See the Course Distribution list for allocation.
+Two courses are required in each of these three areas:

 1. Normative philosophy